mustafagonul/c-notes/README.md

 - The general format of array definitions is as follows:

 ```
-<type> <array_name> [<element_number>];
+// <type> <array_name> [<element_number>];
+//type : A word or words that indicate the type of array elements.
+//array_name : It is any name to be given in accordance with the naming conventions.
+//element_number : Indicates how many elements the array has.

+int a[20] = {0}; // In this case, if it is desired to give the value 0 to all elements of an array, it is the shortest way.

 ```

-- type : A word or words that indicate the type of array elements.
-- array_name : It is any name to be given in accordance with the naming conventions.
-- element_number : Indicates how many elements the array has.
 - The expression specifying the number of elements must be a constant expression of an integer type.
 - The n-index element of an array is (n+1) of that array. element.
 - Array overflows are not checked at compile time.
 Such errors are related to the runtime of the program.